VirtualPlanetaryLaboratory/vplanet/README.md

 **SpiNBody**: N-body integrator for the evolution of a system of massive particles.

-**Stellar**: Stellar luminosity, temperature, radius, and mass concentration.
+**Stellar**: Evolution of a star's bolometeric and XUV luminosity, temperature, radius, and mass concentration.
+Also includes magnetic braking and stellar wind spin-down.

 **ThermInt**: Thermal interior evolution, including magnetic fields, for planets undergoing plate tectonics or stagnant lid evolution.